 Overview

-This on-demand session covers how to support clients through a blended journey in Legl, where part of the workflow is completed digitally by the client and part is completed by your team internally.
-It walks through closing down in-progress requests, running an In-Person CDD on a client's behalf, taking a payment in person or over the phone, and managing blended journeys for business clients.
+This on-demand session covers how to support clients through a blended journey, where part of the workflow is completed digitally by the client and part is completed by your team.
+It is designed for teams who support clients face to face or over the phone.

 What this covers

-What a blended journey is and when you would use one
+What a blended journey is and when to use one

-How to use Force Complete to close down an in-progress Engage request and stop reminder emails
+Using Force Complete to close an in-progress request and stop reminder emails

 When to send a follow-up workflow rather than amend an existing request

-Running an In-Person CDD on a client's behalf, including with ID, without ID (UK residents only), watchlist screening, financial screening, and proof of address
+Running an In-Person CDD on a client's behalf, with or without ID, plus standalone watchlist, financial, and proof of address checks

-How visual verification replaces the biometric selfie video when you run CDD on a client's behalf
+How visual verification replaces the biometric video when you run a check on a client's behalf

-Taking a telephone payment in person or over the phone, including the suggested client script and compliance notes
+Taking a telephone payment in person or over the phone, with the suggested script and compliance notes

-Managing blended journeys for business clients, including associating individuals with a business contact
+Managing blended journeys for business clients and associating individuals with a business

-Keeping your Engage data clean by closing down in-progress and ready-for-review requests in bulk
+Keeping Engage data clean by closing down stale requests in bulk

 Key takeaways

-Visual verification replaces the biometric selfie video.
-Because the client is not completing the check themselves, you confirm whether you have visually verified them in person, via video call, or similar.
-If you cannot confirm this, the result is returned as Unconfirmed and should be factored into your risk assessment.
+Visual verification replaces the biometric video; if you cannot confirm it, the result is Unconfirmed and should factor into your risk assessment.